Ochiltree County, Texas: Politics

 Since the 1950s, Ochiltree has been an overwhelmingly Republican county.
 The last Democrat to carry the county was Harry S. Truman in 1948; Truman won 73.06% of the county's vote, more than twice the percentage any Democratic candidate has won in the subsequent 17 presidential elections.
 Even Texan Lyndon Johnson did not reach 35% in his 1964 landslide, when Ochiltree was easily Goldwater’s strongest Texas county.
-Indeed, Jimmy Carter in 1976 was the last Democrat to win 20% of the county's vote, and the last to reach so much as 10% was Bill Clinton in 1996.
+Indeed, Jimmy Carter in 1976 was the last Democrat to win 20% of the county's vote, and the last to reach even 10% was Bill Clinton in 1996.

 In 2004 in Ochiltree County, 92.0% of voters (2,922) voted for George W. Bush, while 7.9% (251 people) voted for John Kerry.
 Two people voted for Michael Badnarik (Libertarian).
-This is tied for the second-highest percentage of votes Bush received for any county in the US (in both 2000 and 2004), and it is the highest percentage during the 2004 election, (only Glasscock County, Texas, at 93.1%, had a higher percentage in the 2000 Presidential election).
+This is tied for the second-highest percentage of votes Bush received for any county in the US (in both 2000 and 2004).
+It is the highest percentage during the 2004 election (only Glasscock County, Texas, at 93.1%, had a higher percentage in the 2000 Presidential election).

 In 2008, 91.7% of voters supported Senator John McCain, whereas only 7.8% of voters supported Senator Barack Obama.

+Ochiltree County is located within District 87 of the Texas House of Representatives.
+Ochiltree County is located within District 31 of the Texas Senate.